permitio/permit-python-example/README.md

  - Now we are going to delete the comment the creator just write

  ## Rebac case
- - Now lets create new user with permissions of admin
+ - Now lets create new user with permissions of manager
  - Lets try to delete the design we created before using the creator user